SohamSarvaiya/NotesApp-Clean-Architecture/README.md

 The MVVM architecture ensures a clear separation of concerns and scalability:
 This architecture makes the app modular, testable, and easy to maintain.

-🌟 Key Features:
-🔹 Core Functionalities:
+🌟 Key Features, 🔹 Core Functionalities:
 Add, Edit, and Delete Notes: Users can create, update, or remove notes with instant UI updates, thanks to Jetpack Compose's state management.
 Room Database Integration: Securely stores notes locally, enabling offline usage.